alistairwalsh/2016-03-30-Python-for-Positive-Psychology/FAQ.md

     Go ahead,
     but you *must* have the variables described in [CUSTOMIZATION.md](CUSTOMIZATION.md).
-    Please make sure to run `tools/check.py` after adding or changing variables to make sure that our main website will understand your changes.

 *   *What is the "Windows installer"?*

-    We have built a small installation helper for Windows that installs `nano` and `sqlite`, adds R to the path, and so on.
+    We have built a small installation helper for Windows that installs nano and SQLite, adds R to the path, and so on.
     It is maintained in
     [https://github.com/swcarpentry/windows-installer](https://github.com/swcarpentry/windows-installer),
     which also has an up-to-date description of what it actually does.